Steps Forward to Combatting Antisemitism in our Schools

 -

-A District antisemitism Coalition will meet three times this year with an array of stakeholder representatives to share the work, progress, and ensure accountability.
+A District antisemitism Coalition will meet three times this year with an array of stakeholder representatives to share work and progress and to ensure accountability.

 -